rohitcricket/javascriptAlgos/README.md

 # JAVASCRIPT ALGORITHMS:

+# <h2>Mission and Purpose:</h2>

+The mission and purpose of these problems is to learn algorithms and solve puzzles to become a good coder.

 # <h3>Problem #1:</h3>

 Given an array of positive integers and an integer sum, find the maximum number of elements in the given array that sum up to sum.